 Josh was diagnosed with a skull-base chordoma in 2006.
 Unwilling to accept the limited treatment options available to chordoma patients, he joined the lab of Dr. Michael Kelley at Duke University, where he spent the next two years studying chordoma.
-There, he experienced the very practical challenges faced by virtually all would-be chordoma researchers – insufficient funding; scarcity of tissue, cell lines and animal models needed for experiments; and isolation from others studying the disease.
+There he experienced the very practical challenges faced by virtually all would-be chordoma researchers – insufficient funding; scarcity of tissue, cell lines and animal models needed for experiments; and isolation from others studying the disease.
 To solve these problems and proactively advance the search for a cure, Josh co-founded the Chordoma Foundation in 2007.
-Under his leadership, the Foundation has united and expanded the chordoma research community, and has vastly accelerated the pace of chordoma research.
+Under his leadership, the Foundation has united and expanded the chordoma research community and vastly accelerated the pace of chordoma research.
 As Executive Director, Josh works with the Foundation’s research partners, advisors, and supporters to design, execute, and fund research initiatives focused on developing new treatments for chordoma.

 Ask me about: Partnerships, media inquiries

 Daniel joined the Foundation in 2016 with four years of experience coordinating academic and scholarship programs at Duke University.
 There he developed a reputation for being the go-to person for developing efficient processes and managing large amounts of data – key requirements for a well-functioning development shop.
 Daniel is a native of Durham and a graduate of the University of Rochester.
 As the Foundation’s Development Coordinator, he is in charge of processing and acknowledging donations, providing great service to our donors, managing the Foundation’s database, and supporting community fundraisers.
 Daniel is inspired everyday by the Foundation’s mission to improve the lives of those affected by chordoma and lead the search for a cure.